With unemployment rates at historical lows, some employers may use a tuition assistance program as a tool to attract, engage and retain employees.

 Once I left corporate to pursue a calling to help a large ministry, that organization helped with the advanced degree educational costs.

-For me going to school while working helped me to translate the business principles I was learning into real life situations.
-This made the experience applicable to the job and made me feel like I could contribute to the success of the organization at a higher level.
+This made the experience applicable to the job and made me feel like I could contribute to the organization’s success at a higher level.

 6 Things to Consider When Creating a Tuition Assistance Program